 Something my CS experience really hammered home is that I don’t feel like I completely belong in any of the sexuality communities I’m involved in.
 I feel too hippy for kink, definitely not hippy enough for tantra and related communities, too kinky and polyam for swingers and too much of a swinger and unicorn for polyam.
 Not feeling queer enough has always been an issue for me (especially as a femme and especially before I dyed my hair), I personally am still finding my place in disability spaces and feminist communities often struggle with my kink or my sex work.

 It’s not a new feeling but I think it’s the first time I felt completely disconnected from the worlds I’m most familiar with.
-This wasn’t a bad thing in the end; while it caused a lot of anxiety as I flailed to explain my point-of-view and rejig my most practiced workshops for a completely new audience, it make me take stock of who I am and what I do.
+This wasn’t actually a bad thing in the end; while it caused a lot of anxiety as I flailed to explain my point-of-view and rejig my most practiced workshops for a completely new audience, it make me take stock of who I am and what I do.
 It was a huge learning curve and while I personally didn’t feel amazing about some of the outcomes, I received good feedback and know exactly what I want to change for 2018.

 A few things made me very uncomfortable.
 Both in good ways and not good ways.